Siemens-Healthineers/K2s/docs/op-manual/adding-k2s-users.md

 !!! tip "Windows Username"
     Typically the *Windows* username can be specified without the domain.

+!!! note
+    The *Windows* account `NT AUTHORITY\SYSTEM` (`SID S-1-5-18`) is a special case since it is not a user account.
+Nevertheless, you can specify the system account's name or `SID` to grant the system account access to *K2s*.

+    Examples how to specify the *Windows* system account:
+    ```console
+    k2s system users add -u system

+    k2s system users add -u "NT AUTHORITY\SYSTEM"

+    k2s system users add -i S-1-5-18
+    ```

 ??? example "Full Example With Detailed Steps"
     Given that the *Windows* user `desktop1234\john` exists on the host and has a local profile/home directory, the *K2s* admin runs `k2s system users add -u john` which triggers the following steps: